espaspw/Advent-Calendar-2025/README.md

-# EJLX Advent Calendar 2024
+# EJLX Advent Calendar 2025

-Archive page for the 8th annual Advent Calendar event for the EJLX discord server.
+Archive page for the 9th annual Advent Calendar event for the EJLX discord server.

-Build system design is a modification of last year's design.
+The page template is the same as last year.